 A conceptual alternative to the logistic problem is so-called near patient testing point of care centres at clinics.
 The equipment to perform the test is located and operated at the rural clinic itself.
 But this is expensive to implement and difficult to operate.

 The first challenge is creating a legislative framework enabling the South African Civil Aviation Authority to legitimise cargo carrying drones.
 The second is recruiting and training suitable drone operators, preferably from local communities.

 There are indications that the Civil Aviation Authority may entertain exemptions to some of its stringent regulations for particularly deserving cases, especially if the risks are small.
 With ultra-low mass DNA-transporting drones in remote rural areas, where population density and air and land traffic volumes are low, the risks are minimal.

-The developing world is more in need of drones as a viable means of leapfrogging over infrastructural inadequacies.
 In the developed world civil aviation authorities are imposing increasingly arduous legislative restrictions on drones.
 These are considered necessary to reduce the risk of accidents and the use of drones for nefarious purposes.

 In these countries they are mainly used for military purposes.
 But there are many examples of peaceful cargo-carrying drones that are used for a host of disparate purposes such as surveillance, aerial photography, agriculture, remote monitoring, crime prevention, medical functions and many others.